 Nutrition is constantly evolving, and all evidence should be taken into account before adopting new concepts.
 Ideas this revolutionary could harm the integrity of science and public and environmental health.
 Since the majority of experiments show increased cardiovascular disease, cancer, and diabetes, many scientists don’t think dietary recommendations should change.
 It might be best to follow The American Institute for Cancer Research’s guidelines and only eat 510 grams per week.
 A diet high in plant-based foods seems to have a more positive impact on health.
 These days with all of the vegan and vegetarian options out there, red meat substitutes and yummy veggie alternatives are easy to find.

 Eating red meat in limited amounts can be quite excellent for your health.
 The leaner your choice of meat, the better.
 For red meat, the leanest cuts tend to have “loin” in the name.
-Sirloin steak, pork tenderloin, and lamb loin chops are all examples of leaner red meats.
-Everything you eat should be eaten in moderation, and red meat is no different!
+Sirloin steak, pork tenderloin, and lamb loin chops are all examples of leaner meats.
+Everything you eat should be eaten in moderation, and this type of meat is no different!
 Healthy eating should consist of a variety of protein sources, healthy fats, and carbohydrates.